GordonYuan/Recipix/backend/README.md

 # Database

-## Overview
-The database is located in the backend/database directory.
-In this directory, there exists a schema.

 ## Database
-Initially in the repo, the database should exist by itself already, populated with synthetic data.
+Initially in the repo, the database should exist, populated with synthetic data as recipix.db

 ### Removing the database
 If there are issues with the database, you may choose to rebuild the database.